the renew project

-In four years we achieved the goal and then some: 75+ Skateboards have been given out to youth in The Maritimes who needed a start at skateboarding.
+We’re a small grassroots initiative with a simple goal: get skateboards into the hands of local kid youth by upcycling decommissioned parts and fundraising in the community.
+In six years, we achieved our goal and then some: 100+ Skateboards have been given out to youth in the Maritimes who needed a start at skateboarding!

 skateboarding should be accessible to all…